 We were the grateful guests of the Slovak Tourist Board.
 As always, all opinions are our own.

-And because you can never have too many pictures, here are few more from the Slovak Mining Museum:
+And because you can never have too many pictures, here are few more from our visit: